GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 ![Architecture diagram](resources/mariadb-galera-k8s-app-architecture.png)

-The application offers stateful multi-instance MariaDB with Galera installation on a Kubernetes cluster.
+The app offers a stateful multi-instance installation of MariaDB with Galera on a Kubernetes cluster.

 MariaDB server runs in a StatefulSet with 3 replicas by default.
-The credentials for the administrator account are automatically generated and configured in the application through a Kubernetes Secret.
-The configuration files for the application (`/etc/mysql/mariadb.conf.d/`) are defined in a ConfigMap and mounted to the MariaDB StatefulSet.
+The credentials for the administrator account are automatically generated and configured in the app, through a Kubernetes Secret.
+The configuration files for the app (`/etc/mysql/mariadb.conf.d/`) are defined in a ConfigMap, and mounted to the MariaDB StatefulSet.

-By default, the Services exposing the MariaDB server are of type ClusterIP, which makes it accessible only in a private network on port 3306.
+By default, the Services exposing the MariaDB server are of type ClusterIP, which makes the server accessible only in a private network, on port 3306.

 This application is pre-configured with an SSL certificate for internal communication between replicas.
 Before you make the app available to users, you must replace the pre-configured certificate with a valid certificate of your own.